Talv/magento2-wysiwyg-fix/README.md

 Related issue: https://github.com/magento/magento2/issues/6138

 > Magento finally fixed this bug in `2.1.8`. https://github.com/magento/magento2/pull/10131 \
-> Thus this package is absolete - unless you're using older version (such as `2.1.7` etc.)
+> Thus this package is obsolete - unless you're using older version (such as `2.1.7` etc.)

 ## Installation